by William Tenn

 There are several problems with this episode.
 For a start the whole pre-crime idea is a bit daft and it’s hard to understand how such an odd judicial system started up.
 There’s a debate between a judge and a journalist near the start but it is a bit of strawman affair.
 “Would you prefer to go back to a time when men were tortured and killed as punishment?” intones the Examiner, played by the gaunt Peter Madden.
 Are they the only options then?
 Medieval punishment or a penal suicide mission where its hoped the criminal will change his mind or die in the attempt?
 It later transpires that normal prisons also exist in this future, making the existence of pre-crime even more confusing.

 Then there is Crandall, supposedly a man so determined, ruthless and angry with his ex-business partner that he is prepared to spend seven hellish years to get a chance to kill him.
 Yet Edward Judd plays him in such an avuncular, reasonable manner that it is hard to believe.
-Crandall is so sensible and considerate towards others throughout the episode, that surely he would have rationalised away his bitterness.
-He might carry a grudge, but embark on such an extreme revenge?
+Crandall is so sensible and considerate towards others throughout the episode, that surely he would have rationalised away his bitterness during his exile?
+He might carry a grudge, but to embark on such an extreme revenge?
 Maybe he was a different man seven years ago but we are given no evidence of that.

 Mike Pratt makes a better job of the angry, slightly pathetic Henck, still wound up with resentment towards the woman who trapped him in a loveless cuckolded marriage.
 His journey is the sub-plot but it actually sounds the more interesting as he tells it in the hotel bar.
 His imagined perfect dramatic revenge is quickly thwarted by a series of mundane events that leave him feeling cheated and confused.